-127 Years of Faithful Service to God’s Work.
+Almost 130 Years of Faithful Service to God’s Work

-The Welcome’s story begins with the famous missionary Amy Carmichael from Millisle who is best known for her work in India founding the Dohnavur Fellowship.
+The Welcome’s story begins with the famous missionary Amy Carmichael.
+Hailing from Millisle, Amy is best known for her work in India, founding the Dohnavur Fellowship.

 The Welcome was then pastored for five years (1965-70) by Robert Mackey, under whose leadership the Welcome changed its name to the Welcome Evangelical Church.
 The next major pastor to minister to the Welcome was Mr Edward Young who had been a missionary in Senegal for 20 years, he was inducted in 1980.
 Pastor Young was to see the Welcome take another step forward with the installation of a Baptismal Tank in 1982.